 – SOUTH OF FRANCE: MUST DO EXPERIENCES –

 - Hang tens and gnarly pipes might not be the first things to come to mind when you think of the South of France.
 But, if you’re thinking of learning to surf, you’d be hard-pushed to find a better spot.
 Biarritz is famed for its surfing for beginners and pros alike, so grab a board and catch some of those gorgeous blue waves!

 - Speed up in the Côte d’Azur with a luxury car hire.
-This is the region of excess, so hire an open top car, don your biggest sunglasses and cruise along the incredible coastline.
+This is the region of excess, so hire an open top car, don your biggest sunglasses (like this Gucci glasses) and cruise along the incredible coastline.

 - Slow down and get lost in any or all of the umpteen pretty villages in the Dordogne.
 You really can’t wrong, there’s a photo-op around every corner and the beauty of the streets and the slow pace of life are a true joy to explore.